How to Understand People’s Personality Types

-“We get into a zone one of two ways,” he writes.
+“We get into a zone one of two ways,” he says.
 “Often expertise comes from training.
 A professional musician gets in the zone while playing his songs.
 When we are really adept, closing our eyes and imagining the activity is enough to trigger us into the zone.
 Other times, peak moments relate to a person’s personality type, from reviewing the past to active listening, managing crises or imagining the future.
 Either way, being in the zone often provides us with an avalanche of nearly flawless creative output.”

 “Certification obviously is the first step toward knowing,” he says.
 “But even reading about the different personality types, if someone is not very familiar with them, can turn on some lightbulbs.”

 People may go online to get the material, he says, “and it’s a real help to them, whether it is in the workplace or dealing with a difficult teenage child.
 It provides them an extra lens to sort of understand what’s going on with that person and the language to express what that is, and then usually gives them ideas of how to approach things differently.
 The idea is that this is just one more tool in our toolbox to help us grapple with other people.”

-• Do you prefer to focus on the outer world (this is called extroversion or “E”) or on your own inner world (introversion or “I”)?
+- Extraversion versus Introversion: “Do you prefer to focus on the outer world or on your own inner world?”

-• Do you prefer to focus on the basic information you take in (sensing or “S”), or do you prefer to interpret and add meaning (intuiting or “N”)?
+- Sensing versus Intuition: “Do you prefer to focus on the basic information you take in or do you prefer to interpret and add meaning?”

-• In dealing with the outside world, do you prefer to get things decided (judging or “J”), or do you prefer to stay open to new information and options (perceiving or “P”)?
+- Judging versus Perceiving: “In dealing with the outside world, do you prefer to get things decided or do you prefer to stay open to new information and options?”

-The 16 personality types of the MBTI are based on the combination of preferences in each category, expressed as a four-letter code.
-Psychologists are quick to note that there is no optimal type and that the goal of knowing about personality type is to understand and appreciate differences among people.
-The MBTI does not measure trait, ability or character.
+The 16 personality types of the MBTI, each expressed as a four-letter code, are based on the combination of preferences in each category.
+According to the Myers & Briggs Foundation, “The goal of knowing about personality type is to understand and appreciate differences between people.
+As all types are equal, there is no best type.”
+Because the sorting is based on preferences, the MBTI is not a measure of “trait, ability or character.”